War on I-4: Women's Basketball

-USF and UCF claim two different women's basketball records, due to when they declare the first meeting occurred.
-According to USF, they lead the women's basketball series 32–17, with the first meeting occurring on January 20, 1973, with a 41–30 Bulls win in Tampa.
-According to UCF, the first meeting occurred on January 12, 1978, with USF winning 81–70 in Tampa, resulting in a 29–14 USF lead in the series.
+South Florida and UCF claim two different women's basketball records, due to when they declare the first meeting occurred.
+According to South Florida, they lead the women's basketball series 32–17, with the first meeting occurring on January 20, 1973, with a 41–30 Bulls win in Tampa.
+According to UCF, the first meeting occurred on January 12, 1978, with South Florida winning 81–70 in Tampa, resulting in a 29–14 South Florida lead in the series.
 South Florida has won two of the three times the schools met in the American Athletic Conference tournament (the 2018 semifinal and the 2021 championship game, with UCF winning in the 2022 championship game).
 The Bulls hold a 12–8 lead in conference play.
 In 2021, the Bulls and Knights were in first and second place in the conference respectively going into the final two games of the regular season, both of which were War on I-4 matchups.
-UCF needed to win both games to clinch the title, while USF only needed to win one.
+UCF needed to win both games to clinch the title, while South Florida only needed to win one.
 The Bulls beat the Knights in Tampa in the first game to win the conference championship.
 The Bulls beat the Knights again nine days later in the AAC Tournament championship game.
 They met again in the championship game the following season, where the Knights came away victorious.
 The Bulls also won the 2023 regular season AAC title in a win at UCF on February 15.